NALStudio/CMM/README.md

 ## Syntax Prototype
 ```
-using std; // Import all "std" namespaces from builtins and subdirectories. std will most likely be renamed to something PascalCase friendly.
+using Standard; // Import all "Standard" namespaces from builtins and subdirectories.

 namespace MyApp;